grrrr/rcedit/readme.md

-rcedit – programmatic access to Research catalogue web interface
+rcedit – Programmatic access to Research Catalogue web interface
 ================================================================

 Import editor class from rcedit module using